atropos-tech/material-multi-picker/README.md

 It's a good idea to avoid interactive or clickable elements in your component, as they may interfere with the picker's event handling.

-### Highlighting search text in suggestions
+### Emphasising search text in suggestions
-You can use a library such as [`react-highlight-words`](https://www.npmjs.com/package/react-highlight-words) to highlight portions of text that match the search string:
+You can use a library such as [`react-highlight-words`](https://www.npmjs.com/package/react-highlight-words) to emphasise portions of text that match the search string:

 ```jsx
 import Highlighter from 'react-highlight-words';